Trade and Business in Madagascar

 least developed countries group

-- Main Malagasy economic activities: agriculture, fishing and
+- Main Malagasy economic activities: agriculture, fishing,

 forestry